 Birth, marriage and death records are called Vital Statistics.
-The Provincial Archives of Alberta holds thousands of vital statistic records, though there are limitations.
-According to the Genealogy section of the Vital Statistics Act, the Provincial Archives of Alberta is able to provide access to:
+The Provincial Archives of Alberta holds thousands of vital statistic records.
+The Provincial Archives of Alberta is able to provide access to:

-- Birth records (but not adoption records) that are older than 120 years
+- Birth records that are older than 120 years

 - Stillbirth records that are older than 75 years